These instructions below are for adding preferences in a Cocoa nib and assume you have a Preferences nib with its File's Owner

 These directions do not work for non-app bundles, as the updater you add to the nib will be the sharedUpdater

 for the application bundle.
-To be able to bind to the updater for your bundle, you can add the following accessor to your preferences controller (the owner of the nib):
+To be able to bind to the updater for your bundle, you can add the following accessor to your settings controller (the owner of the nib):

 - (SUUpdater *)updater {